A discrete extrinsic and intrinsic Dirac operator: A Discretization of the intrinsic Dirac operator

 For a classical realization, observe that $e_{12}^1\cdot e_{23}^1\cdot \cdots e_{n-1,n}^1\cdot e_{n,1}^1$ actually coincides with the edge part of the spin multi-ratio of the classical realization.
 Hence $g_{12}\cdot \cdots \cdot g_{n,1}$ should coincide with the curvature part of the spin multi-ratio. \begin{definition} Let $(X,\mathcal{A})$ be an intrinsic net with only regular vertices.
 A choice of lifting is called a preferred lifting if

 holds for all vertices. \end{definition}

-\begin{lemma}[A Gauss-Bonet theorem for intrinsic nets] Let $(X,\mathcal{A})$ be an intrinsic net such that for each face $\Delta_i$ the extension lines of the vectors $e_{ij}^i$ form an oriented convex polygon.
-Suppose the total angular defect $\sum_i \kappa(v)$ is the sum of the angular defects of all the vertices.
+\begin{lemma}[A Gauss-Bonnet theorem for intrinsic nets] Let $(X,\mathcal{A})$ be an intrinsic net (\cref{def:intrinsic_net}).
+Suppose the total angular defect $\sum_i K(v)$ is the sum of the angular defects of all the vertices.
 Then we have

 where $\chi$ is the Euler characteristic. \end{lemma} \begin{proof} We have

 where $\Sigma(v)$ is the sum of the interior angles at the vertex $v$, $\Sigma(\Delta_i)$ is the sum of the interior angles in $\Delta_i$ and $\Sigma$ is the sum of all the interior angles.
 Assuming that in the face $\Delta_i$ the extension lines of the vectors form an oriented convex $s_i$-sided polygon, then the sum of the interior angles is $(s_i-2) \pi$ and